nicoboss/nsz/README.md

 Requires hactool compatible keys.txt to be present with nsz.py.
 Only currently works on base titles (no patches or DLC), but can be updated to work on them later.

 example usage:
-nsz.py -C title.nsp --level 17
+nsz.py --level 17 -C title1.nsp title2.nsp title3.nsp

-will generate title.nsz
+will generate title1.nsz title2.nsz title3.nsz